edalring/AAI-Final-Project/docs/project_report.md

 Therefore, we skip directly to the third step in TOFU, by passing the first and second steps, manually dividing the different clusters (different environments), and proceeding directly to balanced training.

 In our approach, we directly cluster the data within each class in the training dataset based on grayscale's channel (totally 10x10 = 100 clusters).
 Moreover, in each epoch of training, we ensure that an equal amount of data from each cluster is trained by the model.
 And we adopted a strategy of random resampling to balance the data.

+As for how to use these clustering data for balance training so that the model is not affected by unstable features, we have mentioned in the above section `3. transfer the unstable feature to the target task`
  For more details, see   [TOFU Trainning](https://github.com/edalring/AAI-Final-Project/blob/main/docs/project_report.md#3-transfer-the-unstable-feature-to-the-target-task)and our trainner [DROTrainer](https://github.com/edalring/AAI-Final-Project/blob/main/train.py#L159).

 ## Models